Who Should Attend?

 - Interact with user prompts in web browsers using WebDriver commands

-- Understand which factors support and affect maintainability of test scripts
+- Understand which factors support and affect the maintainability of test scripts

 - Use appropriate wait mechanisms